FOSSBilling/FOSSBilling/bb-vendor/twig/twig/doc/api.rst

         {% set text = "Twig<br />" %}
         {{ text }} {# will be escaped #}

-* Expressions which the result is a literal or a variable marked safe are never automatically escaped:
+* Expressions which the result is always a literal or a variable marked safe are never automatically escaped:

   .. code-block:: twig